qinwayne/TMSmetrics/README.md

 Estimates the largest Lyapunov Exponent (LE) to measure the chaotic nature and oscillatory stability of the neural system without introducing normalization bias into the phase space.
 * **Method:** Requires dimension ($m$) and lag ($\tau$) inputs to embed the data into a new phase-space dimension.
 By default, these are set to $m = 3$ and $\tau = 1$.
 For custom datasets, these parameters can be optimized using the Cao embedding algorithm (e.g., an `optim_m_tau` function).
 * **Outputs:** `biomarkers.LE_est`
-* **Attribution:** This function relies on helper scripts (`basgen_new.m` and `fet.m`) to generate the database and evolve the trajectories based on Wolf's algorithm.
+* **Attribution:** This function relies on helper scripts (`basgen_new.m` and `fet.m`) to generate the database and evolve the trajectories based on Wolf's algorithm (https://au.mathworks.com/matlabcentral/fileexchange/48084-wolf-lyapunov-exponent-estimation-from-a-time-series).
 These scripts are modified versions of the originals provided by Taehyeun Park (The Cooper Union, EE’15).

 ### 3. Autocorrelation Function Width (`getACFW.m`)
 Measures the "memory" and interdependency of a signal.